labjack/labjack_kipling/ljm-ffi/README.md

 ```

 ### Type 1:
-The first way to interact with the LJM driver automatically handles the converting data to and from the appropriate buffer-based data types required to perform native function calls with the ffi library.
+The first, easiest, and recomended way to interact with the LJM driver automatically handles the converting data to and from the appropriate buffer-based data types required to perform native function calls with the ffi library.
+If speed and efficiency is required, look at types 2 and 3.
 The best way to show this is through example, (Calling the LJM_NameToAddress function).
 For quick details about what arguments are required by this function look at the ./lib/ljm_functions.js file.
 Look at the ./test/basic_ljm_calls.js file in the "Execute LJM_NameToAddress (Sync)" and "Execute LJM_NameToAddress (Async)" tests for more details.

 ```javascript
 // Include and load the ljm-ffi library: